gasparka/thesis/docs/1_intro.rst

-Given the limitations and drawbacks of existing solutions, this thesis proposes Pyha, a new Python based hardware description language aimed at simplifying DSP hardware development in an open-source manner and providing an alternative for the MATLAB based design flow.
+Given the limitations and drawbacks of existing solutions, this thesis proposes Pyha, a new Python based hardware description language aimed at simplifying DSP hardware development in an open-source manner.
 Pyha raises the RTL design abstraction level by enabling sequential and object-oriented style, one of the contributions of this thesis is extension of this style to VHDL language, making the conversion process of Pyha unique.
 DSP systems can be built by using the fixed-point type and semi-automatic conversion from floating point.